Owner: Configure token compliance

 }

-• At least one of the fields need to be set, otherwise is a direct transfer with no approvers: recipientApproval = true or agentAproval = true or walletsApproval is not empty.
-Error: at least one approver is required to enable conditional transfers
+- At least one of the fields needs to be set; otherwise, it is a direct transfer with no approvers: recipientApproval = true or agentAproval = true or walletsApproval is not empty.

-• If walletsApproval array is not empty, wallet addresses should follow the generic format validation rule:
+Error: at least one approver is required to enable conditional transfers - If the walletsApproval array is not empty, wallet addresses should follow the generic format validation rule:

 Type: transferLimit